ritikatiwarii/ritzstoreallocation/README.md

-# Allocating forecast from article @ country to article @ store level
+# Forecast allocation from article @ country level to article @ store level

 For a retailer, the sales forecast needs to be done at three hierarchy levels(ordered from higher to lower) -
 1) Department@Country level